-Results: Analysis of data using MARK suggests that survival of kittiwakes is much higher on Chisik than on Gull island (Table 2).
-Survival estimates on Chisik are inflated by relatively low re-sighting probabilities, and estimates will improve with re-sighting in subsequent years.
-The best fitting model ( $\triangle$ AICc=0.00; weight=0.86) was one in which survival and re-sighting probabilities were unequal between colonies, but were set equal across years.
-This model provided a 6.5 times better fit to the data than the next best model ( $\triangle$ AICc=3.67; weight=0.13), which was the global (or general) model of all parameters differing across colonies and years.
-It was also much better fitting than a model ( $\triangle$ AICc=15.4; weight=0.0004) setting survival and resighting probabilities equal across colonies and years.
-A likelihood ratio test suggests this difference in fit of models (colony effect vs. no colony effect) is highly significant ( $\chi^2$ =19.4, df=2, p<0.0001).
+Results: Analysis of data using enumeration and MARK suggests that survival of kittiwakes is much higher on Chisik than on Gull island (Table 2).
+Like Golet et al. (2001), we find that enumeration and MARK survival estimates are similar, except that MARK tends to overestimate survival because the program treats absences due to skipping as missing data and therefore underestimates resighting probabilities, thereby inflating survival estimates (Golet et al. 2001).
+We found that about 15-20% of kittiwakes skip at least one year of breeding, and 0-3% skip two years.
+The best fitting MARK model (ΔAICc=0.00; weight=0.63) was one in which survival and re-sighting probabilities were unequal between colonies, but were set equal across years.
+This model provided a 11.5 times better fit to the data than the global (general) model ( $\triangle$ AICc=4.89; weight=0.055) in which all parameters differed across colonies and years.
+It was also much better fitting than a model ( $\triangle$ AICc=8.33; weight=0.0098) setting survival and re-sighting probabilities equal across colonies and years.
+A likelihood ratio test suggests this difference in fit of models (colony effect vs. no colony effect) is highly significant ( $\chi^2$ =8.35, df=2, p<0.0039).